Strain Gage Testing Services

-Graph of strain gauge data showing AC strain spectra at 894 RPM
+Graph of strain gage data showing AC strain spectra at 894 RPM

-Multi-Gage Testing - Multiple stain signals must be measured to discern the nature of the strain field.
-Three strain signals are necessary to determine the magnitude of maximum stain, if the axis of the strain is not known.
+Multi-Gage Testing - Multiple strain signals must be measured to discern the nature of the strain field.
+Three strain signals are necessary to determine the magnitude of maximum strain, if the axis of the strain is not known.
 A "rosette" of three strain gages is often used for this purpose.
-We often report strain in its principle axes that resolve the strain field estimate at a point into two orthogonal axial stains.
-The stain field at a point can also be represented by two orthogonal axial strains and a shear strain resolved in any arbitrary axes, using Mohr's Circle.
+We often report strain in its principal axes that resolve the strain field estimate at a point into two orthogonal axial strains.
+The strain field at a point can also be represented by two orthogonal axial strains and a shear strain resolved in any arbitrary axes, using Mohr's Circle.

 Multiple strain signals can also be combined mathematically to infer the nature of the load applied; i.e. axial force, bending moment, torque, and shear force.
-In the past this was done with various bridge arrangements (circuits of multiple strain gages) that will tend to give little output to the strains cause by, say, axial force, and respond with a reinforced signal to bending, or shear, or torque.
+In the past this was done with various bridge arrangements (circuits of multiple strain gages) that will tend to give little output to the strains caused by axial force, and respond with a reinforced signal to bending, shear, or torque.

 Strain gage testing to estimate force though steam pipe support